strangedove/ml-cross-entropy/README.md

-### Training and reproducing the benchmark resulst
+### Training and reproducing the benchmark results

 We provide a training in `training/train.py`.